emdgroup/baybe/docs/userguide/campaigns.md

 new_rec = campaign.recommend(batch_quantity=5)
 ~~~

-After adding the measurements the corresponding `DataFrame` thus has the following form:
+After adding the measurements, the corresponding `DataFrame` thus has the following
+form:

 |    | Categorical_1   | Categorical_2   |   Num_disc_1 |   Target_max |
 |---:|:----------------|:----------------|-------------:|-------------:|